-Reconciliation is a crucial step that you, as a taxpayer, need to undertake to avail ITC.
+Reconciliation under GST is a crucial step that you, as a taxpayer, need to undertake to avail input tax credit.
 For every month’s GST filing, you need to reconcile your purchase data with all your suppliers’ sales data that they have uploaded on GSTN.
-Upon reconciliation, if the data on both the ends match, claiming ITC can be a walk in the park.
+Upon reconciliation under GST, if the data on both ends match, claiming ITC can be a walk in the park.
 However, an account of mismatch can put you on an arduous journey, exploring through huge piles of invoices for one simple error.

 So what can you do?

-Well, to put it simply, the reconciliation can be attained in three 3 simple steps: Identify Mismatches, Review the same and Communicate with your vendors for rectification!!
+Well, to put it simply, GST reconciliation can be attained in three 3 simple steps: Identify Mismatches, Review the same and Communicate with your vendors for rectification!!

 Let us assume, a consignment was procured under the invoice number ‘AST-1202’ with a billing amount of Rs.
 110.86.
 The consignment was recorded by the supplier in his GSTR 1 i.e. Sales Return in Feb 2018.
 The goods were delivered at your warehouse in Maharashtra (which is the place of supply) in Mar 2018 and you claimed ITC in Mar 2018.
 However as the dispatch of goods was from Karnataka, he mentioned the place of supply as Karnataka with Invoice Value of 111 in GSTR1.

-To begin your venture into the world of a hassle-free reconciliation, the very first step is to identify the discrepancies occurring in your records and your suppliers’ sales data.
+To begin your venture into the world of a hassle-free reconciliation under GST, the very first step is to identify the discrepancies occurring in your records and your suppliers’ sales data.
 Let’s analyse the above-mentioned scenario to identify possible discrepancies.

 A. Mismatching Invoice No.